 Plan your adventures in Bend around an array of excursions with Wanderlust Tours, an eco-tourism provider incorporating sustainable practices and low-impact experiences into all their trips.
 Other notable green recreation providers include Tumalo Creek Kayak & Canoe and Ouzel Outfitters, specializing in human-powered vacations exploring the great waterways of Central Oregon.

-If you’re looking for gear or outdoor clothing for your Bend adventure, visit the Gear Fix or Gear Peddler before investing in new equipment.
+If you’re looking for gear or outdoor clothing for your Bend adventure, visit the Gear Fix before investing in new equipment.
 Buying secondhand not only cuts down on waste and resources from manufacturing, but saves you money.
 Need outdoor gear for your pooch?
 Consider supporting Bend-based Ruff Wear, longtime supporters of the Conservation Alliance protecting outdoor spaces so dogs and humans can enjoy them for years to come.